All Products

 PostgreSQL 16 (2.0.16.9.8.0 or later) or PostgreSQL 14 (2.0.14.17.35.0 or later)

-TP and AP workloads run on the same node and affect each other.
+Workload isolation TP and AP workloads run on separate nodes and do not affect each other.
+TP and AP workloads share the same node and can affect each other.

-In-Memory Column Index (IMCI) read-only nodes incur additional charges and are billed at the same rate as regular compute nodes.
+Cost In-Memory Column Index (IMCI) read-only nodes are billed at the same rate as regular compute nodes.
+No additional cost.

 Add a columnstore index read-only node

-The cluster must contain at least one read-only node.
-You cannot add a columnstore index read-only node to a single-node cluster.
+The cluster must have at least one existing read-only node.
+Single-node clusters do not support adding a columnstore index read-only node.

 Add in the console

-1. Log on to the PolarDB console and select the region where the cluster is located.
-You can open the Add/Remove Node wizard in one of the following ways:
+1. Log on to the PolarDB console and select the region where your cluster is located.
+Open the Add/Remove Node wizard in one of the following ways:

-• On the Basic Information page of the target cluster, click Add/Remove Node in the Database Nodes section.
+• On the Basic Information page of the cluster, click Add/Remove Node in the Database Nodes section. image

 2. Select Add Read-only IMCI Node and click OK.